yhassanzadeh13/skipgraph-java/README.md

 interact with the Skip Graph Node in an online manner.
 While the Node is running, options for possible queries will appear to the user.
 These options are:

-## Search by Numerical ID
+## Search by Identifier

-After the user picks this option, the interactor API prompts the user to provide the target numerical ID to conduct the search.
+After the user picks this option, the interactor API prompts the user to provide the target identifier to conduct the search.
 Then, the query is executed from the designated skip node as the source of the query, and finally, it prints to the user the information of the node returned as the result of the query.